nastasia-iv/bi-python-kit/README.md

 This repository contains homeworks completed as part of the Python course during the annual retraining program at the Bioinformatics Institute (2023/2024).
+The required third party dependencies are listed in the [requirements.txt](requirements.txt).

 *Topics covered*: basic and advanced Python syntax, functions, working with files, OOP, API and web page parsing, and code testing.